tecnomod-um/oquare-metrics/README.md

 * Set of different reports, showcasing different aspects of the quality of each ontology
 * Archive of metrics generated from previous versions of ontologies contained within the repository.
 * Visual representation of how modifications done to an ontology affect the quality of that ontology.
-* Restrict folders to scan for ontologies on a repository
+* Multiple ontology source folders
 * Two different ontology reasoners for ontology metrics calculation (ELK and HermiT)

 ## Usage